 The Mississippi Charter Schools Act of 2013 allows for the creation of both new and conversion charter schools.
 The Mississippi Charter School Authorizer Board was officially established in Fall 2013.
-MCSAB has approved 7 charter schools in Mississippi.
-There are 1,750-plus students in Jackson and Clarksdale, Mississippi, receiving their public education from a Mississippi charter school.
+MCSAB has approved 9 charter schools in Mississippi.
+There are roughly 2,000 students in Jackson, Clarksdale, and Leflore County Mississippi, receiving their public education from a Mississippi charter school.

 The Mississippi Charter School Authorizer Board evaluates the qualifications of charter school applicants, approves qualified applications, and oversees the approved schools to ensure they fulfill the provisions of the charter contract.
 The Board is made up of 7 appointees: 3 by the Governor, 3 by the Lieutenant Governor, and 1 by the State Superintendent.
 Appointments are made with the advice and consent of the Senate.

 Below are answers to frequently asked questions about charter schools in Mississippi.

 Charter schools are free public schools operated by nonprofits.
 They have the flexibility to take creative approaches to teaching and to give students the personal attention they need to learn.

 - Administer the same state tests and are rated under the same accountability system as a traditional public schools.

 - Must accept all students who apply, unless there is not enough room, in which case they randomly draw names for admission.

 - Are subject to the same restrictions on teaching religious doctrine as traditional public schools.